 My approach to photography started back in 2006 when I was testing new ways to offer something different to my clients.

-At that time I was working as a skipper operating a parasailing power boat in a Nautical Sports Center, own company that I was managing since 1995.
+At that time I was working as a skipper operating a parasailing power boat (video) at a Nautical Sports Centre.
+Own company that I was managing since 1995 (photos).

-Thanks to the aerodynamics of the parasail and my experience of flying people up in the air, and again after many try-outs, I was able to make amazing photography.
+Thanks to the aerodynamics of the parasail and my experience of flying people up in the air, and again after many try-outs, I was able to take Amazing Photography.

-This episode lasted until 2010, when I decided it was time to leave the water after 15 years of full dedication to my nautical career, because I had experienced another exciting activity in my life; “Aerial Photography”.
+This episode lasted until 2010, when I decided that it was time to leave the water after 15 years of full dedication to my nautical career because I had experienced another exciting activity in my life; “Aerial Photography”.

-Inland, with dry pants, I started to find out which options where available to take my photographic equipment up in the air, and after trying out many different platforms like; RC helicopter, Kites, Helium Ballon, Poles and Masts, I decided that my best option was to acquire a 27meters high pneumatic mast on the roof of a van.
+Inland, with dry pants, after finding out which options where available to take my photographic equipment up in the air, and after trying out many different platforms like; RC helicopter, Kites, Helium Ballon, Poles and Masts, I decided that my best option was the 27 meters high pneumatic mast on the roof of a van (photos).